pelias-deprecated/chef-osmpolygons/README.md

 ---------------------
 * ~4-8 hours
   * this is largely dependent on the both disk speed for the initial conversion process, and on single cpu core speed for the build process
+  * extracting one or more extracts will take a measure of additional time

 Contributing
 ------------